 - Almost every online betting site accepts wagers from Canadians.

 - I’ve never heard of anyone in Canada being prosecuted for placing bets online.

-- Bodog only accepts Canadian bettors and Sports Interaction, while they accept players from other countries, are primarily focused on building their Canadian client base.
+- Bodog and Sports Interaction only accepts Canadian bettors and are entirely focused on building their Canadian client base.

 Do I Have To Pay Taxes On Sports Betting Winnings?